 Cartoons, who doesn’t love!

 We, 90’s kids are now slowly stepping into the nightmare of the ’30s.
-And we are the generation that saw the rapid emerging of technology, a big transition period when thinking about the internet and telecommunication- black and white TV and colour TVs.
+And we are the generation that saw the rapid emergence of technology, a big transition period when thinking about the internet and telecommunication- black and white TV and colour TVs.

-It’s all about 20 years ago and now we are grown-ups and proud to say that we are the first generation to use Facebook as a child.
+It was all about 20 years ago and now we are grown-ups and proud to say that we are the first generation to use Facebook as a child.
 For the record, I make my first Facebook account at an Internet café with the help of my friend using a Pentium computer and a very slow internet connection.

 We don’t have any rewind TVs at that time, no YouTube, no satellite TVs.
 We watched these cartoons on normal TV with faded pictures.
 Or running to a neighbour’s house to watch cartoons.